Shi Yinhong

-Shi Yinhong (born March 1951) is a Chinese political scientist and International Relations (IR) scholar.
-He is a Distinguished Professor of IR, Chairman of the Academic Committee of the School of International Studies, and Director of the Centre on American Studies at Renmin University of China.
-He has served as a counselor of the State Council of China since February 2011.
+Shi Yinhong (born March 1951) is a Chinese political scientist and international relations scholar.
+He is a distinguished professor of international relations, chairman of the Academic Committee of the School of International Studies, and director of the Centre on American Studies at the Renmin University of China.
+He has served as a counsellor at the Counsellors' Office of the State Council of China since February 2011.

 Academic career

-Shi obtained a Master's degree in History the U.S. Foreign Relations at Nanjing University in 1981 and a Ph.D. in International History at the same institution in 1988.
+Shi received a bachelor's degree in history in 1979, a master's degree in the United States diplomatic history in 1981, and a doctorate in history of international relations in 1988, all from Nanjing University.

 He was a visiting fellow at Harvard-Yenching Institute at Harvard University (1983-1984), Federal Institute for Eastern European and International Studies in Cologne (1992), and University of North Carolina at Chapel Hill (1995-1996).

 He was a Professor of International History at Nanjing University (1993-1998) and a Professor of IR and Director of the Center for International Strategic Studies at International Relations Academy, Nanjing (1998-2001).